seisflows.system.workstation

 bool

-if True, formats the log messages to include the file name, line number and message type.
-Useful for debugging but also very verbose.
+if True, formats the log messages to include the file name and line number of the log message in the source code, as well as the message and message type.
+Useful for debugging but also very verbose so not recommended for production runs.

 Paths